 Administrative processing is just additional processing after the visa interview.
 You may keep asking, “Well, what does that mean?” or “Why is that?” and eventually…

-When it comes to administrative processing, you may keep asking questions… “Why is it in administrative processing?”
+When it comes to administrative processing and a 221(g) refusal, you may keep asking questions… “Why is it in administrative processing?”
 “What’s causing this?”
 “How long is it going to take?”
 “What’s the government checking?”
 “What’s really going on with my immigration case, or with my visa application?”
 Eventually, you’ll realize that you’ll never get any good answers from the government.
 They’ll never explain to you what exactly is going on.

 For now, you should know that 221(g) means that you’re not denied and you’re not approved.
 They’re just making you wait.
-221(g) is an excuse that the consulate is giving you when they want you to go through some additional background checks or additional reviews.
+A visa application with a 221(g) status is an excuse that the consulate is giving you when they want you to go through some additional background checks or additional reviews.
 But they never really define exactly what’s going on.

-I’ve been involved with countless lawsuits against the state department and various consulates around the world.
+I’ve been involved with countless lawsuits against the state department and various consulates around the world regarding visas with 221(g) statuses.
 I probably know as much about administrative processing as any private bar lawyer, and I can tell you that I don’t know much about it.

 It’s just an excuse that they give when they don’t want to issue the visa and they have no grounds to deny the visa.
 It’s just a delay.
-That’s what 221(g) means.
+That’s what 221(g) means under the immigration and nationality act.
 It means that they want you to wait.

 The solution, of course, is to fight back and I represent families and people, and I help them do that.
 But for now, you should know that you just have to wait.
+There are times when a mandamus lawsuit is not the answer.
 It’s very unfortunate and unfair, but that’s what 221(g) means.

-If you need help or you have questions, feel free to reach out to me.
+If you need help or you have questions about your current immigration situation, feel free to reach out to me.